 - Be a fabric face-covering featuring a solid plastic panel containing no openings that is attached to the fabric on all sides using tight knit stitching

 When Are Face Coverings Not Required At Disney?

-Face coverings can be removed when drinking and eating while at the Disney Parks, Resort Hotels, or Disney Springs.
+Face coverings can be removed by all fully vaccinated guests and guests outdoors.
+This includes when drinking and eating while at the Disney Parks, Resort Hotels, or Disney Springs.

 Masks will not be required while swimming.
 Because: duh.

 9 Tips For Kids Wearing Face Masks At Disney

 Let’s face it: this is a confusing time for kids.